Skip to content

 As example downloadable image provided in the PFAS Communications Guide

-The toolkit walks users through the full process, from preparing for sampling to conducting outreach, tracking results, and communicating findings.
+The evaluation toolkit walks users through the full process, from preparing for sampling to conducting outreach, tracking results, and communicating findings.
 By providing ready-to-use templates, outreach materials, protocols, and best practices, the toolkit helps ensure that sampling efforts are organized and responsive to community needs while reducing project time for local partners.

 Together, these resources address recurring challenges faced by public health officials and community partners surrounding PFAS.
 They are intended to support the practical work of communicating risk and managing private well sampling, particularly in situations where information is incomplete, timelines are tight, and community concern is high.